This article follows after the Weapons Locker – Modern firearms – Chapter #1 – Handguns article.

-Note that one doesn’t reload a P11 – one buys a new five-barrels block, loaded and sealed, from the factory.
+Note that one doesn’t simply reload a P11.
+One buys a new five-barrels block, loaded and sealed, from the factory.
 Not having seawater flood a barrel until it has been fired is rather important to the working of the gun, hence the necessity of only firing factory-sealed barrels.

-No, really.
-Worse, those actually existed during the 1960s, and were viable combat weapons (though the earlier models of rockets were less than reliable).
+Yes, really.
+Worse, those actually existed during the 1960s, and were viable combat weapons.
+Though the earlier models of rockets were less than reliable.

-Based on a commercially unsuccessful submachinegun, this pistol was meant to look big and intimidating as it evoked the larger, automatic weapon it was derived from – with a shrouded, perforated barrel and a big magazine.
+Based on a commercially unsuccessful submachinegun, this pistol was meant to look big and intimidating.
+It evoked the larger, automatic weapon it was derived from – with a shrouded, perforated barrel and a big magazine.

 This brought the manufacturer both commercial success (as people who wanted to have a scary gun, including many street criminals, got one) and legal troubles (as its scary looks drew attention to the fact it was easily converted back to automatic fire).

-In the US, the TEC-9 became widely associated with gangs during the 1980s and 1990s, its archetypal use being fire gangsta-style (held to the side) by several men inside a powerful car in a drive-by shooting.
+In the US, the TEC-9 became widely associated with gangs during the 1980s and 1990s.
+Its archetypal use was being fired gangsta-style (held to the side) by several men inside a powerful car in a drive-by shooting.
 TV series like Miami Vice reinforced this image – a large pistol facilitates cinematography, especially when having to film quickly.